Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Labs/Lab2.2.md

 **Prereqs**: Following information expects a [syslog client setup](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/wiki/Syslog-reference#configuring-syslog-service-on-logging-client).
 Output of logs will be set according to the settings outlined in [Time settings](https://github.com/Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/wiki/Time-settings).

-Inside "/etc/rsyslod.d", add the following to the .conf file, such as "sec350-client.conf".
+Inside "/etc/rsyslod.d", add the following to the .conf file, in this case "sec350-client.conf".
 (First line should already exist)

 ```
 authpriv.* @{LOG_server_IP}